nik-rev/carbon/content/post/obscure-semantic-html.md

 readTime: true
 ---

-I think most people know the basics about semantic HTML, where you use the correct HTML elements to clearly state the purpose of a page.
+I think most people know the basics about semantic HTML, where you use certain HTML elements to describe the structure of your page in order to make it more accessible for screen readers.

+But not all semantic HTML is straightforward.
+Specifically, how do you represent a quote by someone and give them credit for it in a semantic way?

 <!--more-->

-For example, instead of a "soup of divs" like this:
+To understand, first let's talk about semantic HTML.
+An example below, instead of a "soup of divs" as follows:

 ```html
 <div class="content">